HewlettPackard/swarm-learning/docs/Install/Installing_HPE_Swarm_Learning_Management_UI(SLM-UI).md

 # Installing HPE Swarm Learning Management UI \(SLM-UI\)

+### Pre-requisite:
+APLS license server is installed and Swarm licenses are installed as detailed in the [License server installation steps](Install_the_License_Server.md)

 ## Manual installation for 2.3.0 version:
 We support **only manual** installation for 2.3.0 version.
 You need to:
 1. Either Clone or download this git repo on **each host machine** where you want to install Swarm learning.